Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 1st argument: An item ingredient, the items to which the food item definition applies to
 - 2nd argument: A consumer with several additional methods:
-    - `.type(type: string)`{: .language-javascript }: Accepts a string, sets the food definition to be a special type, accepts either `dynamic` or `dynamic_bowl`.
+    - `.type(type: String)`{: .language-javascript }: Accepts a string, sets the food definition to be a special type, accepts either `dynamic` or `dynamic_bowl`.
 See the main page for specifications on what this is used for.
 If this is set, other values should not be set
     - `.hunger(i: number)`{: .language-javascript }: Accepts a number, sets how much hunger the food restores, defaults to 4.
 A full hunger bar is 20
     - `.saturation(f: number)`{: .language-javascript }: Accepts a number, sets how much saturation the food restores, defaults to 0
     - `.water(f: number)`{: .language-javascript }: Accepts a number, sets how much water the food restores, defaults to 0.
 A full water bar is equal to 100